 It’s easy, inexpensive and fast to prepare, making it a favorite among grocery store bakeries and novice bakers.
 However, it is extremely dense, rich and cloyingly sweet.
 Due to the high level of cornstarch in the powdered sugar, a crusty layer is quick to form on top, which in turn can lead to a gritty mouthfeel.

-If you don’t like overly sweet desserts, this is not a great choice of buttercream.
+If you don’t like overly sweet desserts, I would avoid this type of buttercream.

 Swiss Meringue Buttercream